 Something that will be valuable for the entire organisation, that can be implemented in a few months, but will not be the biggest disrupter to the workplace.
 The New Reality report recommends starting with a new intranet.
 If you put the right amount of preparation into executing this and it results in good adoption rates and reasonable success, it’s easier to ask for bigger system changes.

 Consider creating business cases and value cases for every digital project you do.
 This way the leadership team and wider company will understand why it’s valuable, it aligns with organisational strategies, as well as reinforces the importance of this project over others.

 Traditionally NFPs have been hesitant to invest in digital to transform the way their business operate; preferring to funnel money into frontline service delivery.
 But with clients, supporters and employees increasingly expecting to interact more seamlessly and directly with NFPs via digital technology, continual hesitation will eventually affect your worker’s productivity, client service levels, as well as your bottom line.

 So stop hesitating and start doing.
 Create exceptional digital experiences for clients, supporters and staff.
 And whatever digital projects you choose to undertake, ensure it is undertaken with a clear strategy aligned to your organisation’s goals and strategies.

 Get an insider's look at how to successfully drive and execute effective digital transformation.

-We'll explore key business challenges NFPs often encounter and how to address these, and discuss best practices from real world examples from The Heart Foundation, Heart Kids, The Fred Hollows Foundation and more.
+We'll explore key business challenges NFPs often encounter and how to address these, and discuss best practices from real world examples from The Heart Foundation, Heart Kids, The Benevolent Society and more.